DevExpress/devextreme-documentation/api-reference/10 UI Components/dxToast/1 Configuration/animation/animation.md

 id: dxToast.Options.animation
 type: Object
 ---
-The following code shows default values of the object depending on a device type:
+The following code shows default values of the object depending on the device type:

     <!-- tab: Desktop, iOS -->{
         show: {